 Wendy Noel — Associate Counsellor

-Wendy is welcoming new clients.
+Wendy is currently not accepting new clients.

 Wendy’s Office Hours

 Tuesday, Wednesday & Thursday: 1:30 pm – 3:30 pm

 Saturday: 10:30 am – 1:30 pm